Bench Press Calculator - Find Your 1RM

 Set a bench incline at 15-30 degrees.

-Set the hips and upper back on the bench.Keep your feet strongly rooted into the floor.
+Set the hips and upper back on the bench, keeping your feet firmly rooted on the floor.

 Grip the barbell – hands should be slightly wider than shoulder-width.

-Unrack the bar and stabilize it above upper chest (shoulders).
+Unrack the bar and stabilize it above your upper chest (shoulders).

 Pull the barbel to the chest.
 Pay attention to keep your chest and shoulders from rounding forward.